solana-foundation/developer-content/content/guides/games/nfts-in-games.md

 create an NFT collection is to create a metaplex candy machine which lets the user mint predefined pairs of metadata and images.

-The most used NFT standart on Solana is [Metaplex](https://docs.metaplex.com/programs/candy-machine/how-to-guides/my-first-candy-machine-part1)
+The most used NFT standard on Solana is [Metaplex](https://docs.metaplex.com/programs/candy-machine/how-to-guides/my-first-candy-machine-part1)

 In the